Signed Call React Native SDK

 SignedCall.hangup();

-Refer to the below code to understand the changes in a call state:
+Refer to the below code to define custom handling for distinct call events:

 import {